USAAF January 1944

 Crashed December 23, 1943

-A search party was organized to investigate the crash site after investigating another site on Mount Yule A team from U. S. Army Graves Registration (AGRS) lead by Burton E. Tator and included SSgt Thomas O. Miller.
-The party included Australian W/O Blencowe from the Australia New Guinea Administrative Unit (ANGAU) and native carriers were provided by ANGAU.
+A search party from U. S. Army Graves Registration (AGRS) was organized to investigate this crash site after completing their investigation of another crash site on Mount Yule.
+The team was led by Burton E. Tator and included SSgt Thomas O. Miller.
+The party included Australian W/O Blencowe from the Australia New Guinea Administrative Unit (ANGAU) supported by native carriers.

 On March 25, 1944, equipment and rations were air dropped by C-47s of the 275th TGC to the village of Menari, where the team proceeded to Mount Victoria and faced very difficult terrain and were on the wrong ridge and found the site was inaccessible from the foot of the mountain reaching a 1,000' gap that was impassible, but reached 9,000' elevation on the mountain by March 31.
 Unable to proceed, the team terminated the search and return to Port Moresby.

 Another recovery expedition was